Site History and Significance

 A Legendary American Artist and Activist

-Nina Simone, the legendary American singer, songwriter, pianist, and Civil Rights activist, was born Eunice Kathleen Waymon in this simple house in Tryon, North Carolina, in 1933.
-She learned to play the piano at the age of three.
-Her virtuosity at the keyboard led to training as a classical pianist.
-By the late 1950s she had established herself as a jazz musician, playing clubs and concert dates, and soon became known as "the high priestess of soul”.
-Simone's career spanned nearly five decades, her musical languages ranging from classical to jazz, blues, folk, R&B, gospel, and pop.
+Nina Simone, legendary American singer, songwriter, pianist, and civil rights activist, was born Eunice Kathleen Waymon in a simple house in Tryon, North Carolina, in 1933.
+She learned to play the piano at the age of three, and her virtuosity at the keyboard led to training as a classical pianist.
+By the late 1950s she had established herself as a jazz musician, playing clubs and concert dates, and soon became known as "the high priestess of soul."
+Simone's career spanned nearly five decades, with her musical languages ranging from classical to jazz, blues, folk, R&B, gospel, and pop.

-When Simone's house in Tryon came up for sale in 2016, after various unsuccessful local efforts to preserve and restore it, there was concern for its future.
-Learning of the situation, four African-American artists – conceptualist Adam Pendleton, sculptor and painter Rashid Johnson, collagist and filmmaker Ellen Gallagher, and abstract painter Julie Mehretu—purchased the house to ensure its preservation.
-They turned to the National Trust for Historic Preservation and World Monuments Fund for guidance.
+Simone's house in Tryon came up for sale in 2016 after various unsuccessful local efforts to preserve and restore it.
+Concerned for its future, four African American artists—conceptual artist Adam Pendleton, sculptor and painter Rashid Johnson, collagist and filmmaker Ellen Gallagher, and abstract painter Julie Mehretu—purchased the house to ensure its preservation.
+The group then sought guidance from the National Trust for Historic Preservation and World Monuments Fund (WMF).

-Together, the National Trust and WMF are working with the artists on a two-year plan to develop a vision for the site's future, including a long-term protection plan, a rehabilitation and reuse plan, and a stewardship model for the property going forward.
+Together, WMF and the National Trust's African American Cultural Heritage Action Fund worked with the artists on a two-year plan to develop a vision for the site's future, which included a long-term protection plan, a rehabilitation and reuse plan, and a stewardship model for the property going forward.

 In 2020, in partnership with WMF and Preservation North Carolina, a statewide historic preservation advocacy organization, the National Trust secured protection of Nina Simone's childhood home through a preservation easement held by Preservation North Carolina.